 The boardwalk from the campground to the beach is a quarter-mile trek through coastal scrub, dwarf magnolia and stunted live oak, gradually opening up to rolling dunes covered in sea oats.

-On our walk to the beach during this fall visit, we saw blue jays, cardinals and even a playful red, red robin just bobbin’ along!
+On our walk to the beach during our visit, we saw blue jays, cardinals and even a playful red, red robin just bobbin’ along!
 Migrating songbirds complement the steady presence of native shorebirds.

-The time of year also allowed encounters with migrating Monarch butterflies, who pour through Florida’s Panhandle en route to their winter home in Mexico.
+Fall and spring bring encounters with migrating Monarch butterflies, who pour through Florida’s Panhandle en route to and from their winter home in Mexico.
 As they flutter through, the Monarch’s lay their eggs in native milkweed, enabling their larvae to survive.

 Note: The campground’s beach-access boardwalk will be closed for repairs from September 2021 through March 2022.
 Campers will be asked to use beach access points in the Day-Use area.
 For updates, visit Henderson Beach State Park.